kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 Network traffic to etcd decreases with the wire size.

-Admission control needs correcting separately, since it charges a LIST by stored bytes while the memory it occupies is the plaintext; see [API Priority and Fairness](#api-priority-and-fairness-and-size-accounting).
+Admission control needs correcting separately, at beta, since it charges a LIST by stored bytes while the memory it occupies is the plaintext; see [API Priority and Fairness](#api-priority-and-fairness-and-size-accounting).

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?